 (2) satisfactorily completed the certification examination given by the NCCAA and be currently certified by the NCCAA; and

-Subdivision (3) effective 60 days after the adoption of board rules; see note set out below.
+Subdivision (3) effective 60 days after the adoption of board rules.

 (3) if the applicant has not engaged in practice as an anesthesiologist assistant within the last three years, complied with the requirements for updating knowledge and skills as defined by board rules.
 (Added 2003, No. 34, § 1, eff.
 May 23, 2003; amended 2011, No. 61, § 3, eff.
 June 2, 2011.)

 (a) The board may issue a temporary certification to a person who applies for certification for the first time in this state and meets the educational requirements under section 1654 of this title.

 (b) Temporary certification may be issued only for the purpose of allowing an otherwise qualified applicant to practice as an anesthesiologist assistant until the applicant takes and passes the next NCCAA examination, and a determination is made of his or her qualifications to practice in this state.